How to Make Homemade Cottage Cheese

 • Slotted spoon

-• Storage container such as a Tupperware
+• Storage container, such as a Tupperware

-How to Make Cottage Cheese From Scratch: Step-By-Step
+How to Make Cottage Cheese From Scratch: Step-by-Step

-As you can see, making your own homemade cottage cheese is a straightforward process that requires little effort, but produces very satisfying results.
-Here's our recipe for the perfect homemade cottage cheese.
+As you can see, making homemade cottage cheese is a straightforward process that requires little effort but produces very satisfying results.

 Step 1: Heat the Milk